opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 ## How do I spell Git

 Use Git for the tool, the community, the concept. use `git` for the cli tool.
-Never used _GIT_, it is not an acronym!
+Never use _GIT_, it is not an acronym!

 ## What is the recommended Git workflow